 I grew up a huge Star Wars fan, but it took me 20-plus years to discover the Expanded Universe.
-I scoured the web for the best books to read, because there are hundreds of them, but it was a mess of recommendations.
+I scoured the web for the best books to read, but it was a mess of recommendations.
 So this list is my attempt to line up the best Legends books in chronological order.

 The New Jedi Order series, set 25 years after the events of Episode IV: A New Hope, is the crown jewel of the Expanded Universe.
-The books on this list are the ones you need to read to be prepared for the New Jedi Order.
-There are a lot of new characters in the New Jedi Order series.
+The books on this list are the ones you should read to be prepared for the New Jedi Order’s storyline, both before and after.
 Read these books and you’ll have all the right pieces.

 OLD REPUBLIC ERA

 This trilogy includes Path of Destruction, Rule of Two, and Dynasty of Evil.
 There used to be a lot of Sith masters and warriors.
 It was an entire culture.
 Now there are only two.
 This is the story of how Darth Bane initiated the Sith’s infamous “rule of two.”